 however since it adds the element that wait states within the process should

 be counted, it remains unclear whether Velaction.com’s definition converges

 with the thinking of Jones and Womack.

 Finding no closure as to precisely what cycle time means nor how it is measured,

-I decided to move forward to the other key element in computing the VAR metric—value
+I decided to move forward to the other key element in computing the VAR metric—value-adding time.

 Meaning and Measurement